haydenthornlimb/linux-usb-block-driver/README.md

 ## What I Learned

-This project provided hands-on experience working with Linux kernel interfaces and helped strengthen my understanding of:
+This project provided hands-on experience working with Linux kernel interfaces and strengthened my understanding of:

 - The separation between user space and kernel space
 - Character devices and kernel device registration
 - IOCTL-based communication
+- User/kernel memory transfers
 - Block-device architecture
 - Linux BIO request handling
 - Kernel memory allocation and cleanup
 - Low-level storage I/O
+- Modular kernel-level software design

 ## Academic Project Notice

-This repository documents a project completed as part of Arizona State University coursework.
-Some Source code is not publicly included in order to respect course academic-integrity requirements.
+This project was completed as part of Operating Systems coursework at Arizona State University.
+The implementation included in this repository represents my work on the project and is presented as part of my technical portfolio.